open5e/open5e/source/monsters/tome-of-beasts/D/dinosaurs/spinosaurus/young-spinosaurus.rst

 **Bite.** *Melee Weapon Attack:* +9 to hit, reach 10ft., one target.
 *Hit:* 25 (3d12 + 6) piercing damage.
 If the target is a Medium
-or smaller creature, it is grappled (escape DC 16).
-Until this grapple ends, the target is restrained and the spinosaurus can’t bite another target.
+or smaller creature, it is :ref:`srd:grappled` (escape DC 16).
+Until this grapple ends, the target is :ref:`srd:restrained` and the spinosaurus can’t bite another target.

 **Claw.** *Melee Weapon Attack:* +9 to hit, reach 5 ft., one target.